hpsfoundation/foundation/charter.md

 -	(e) The revenues collected by the project shall be used for the following purposes:

         -	i.
-The marketing, promotion and expansion of deployment and use of the "Included in HPSF" projects.
+The support and growth of the HPSF community.
 	-	ii.
+The promotion and expansion of deployment and use of the HPSF projects and their communities.
+	-	iii.
 The staffing of key resources to build, run and manage project productivity infrastructure.
-	-	iii.
-The promotion of container-based computing principles as outlined and implementation thereof via the CNCF's projects.
+	-	iv.
+Targeted development initiatives to address community needs.

 ## 6. Technical Oversight Committee ("TOC")